September 24, 2024

 35.048

-* : threshold for expats under 30 with a master’s degree.
+* : threshold for employees under 30 with a master’s degree.

 The partial non-tax residency status was not addressed on Budget Day, and the previously confirmed changes remain in effect.
 Which means that this option will not be applicable.